-Now that you have a better perception of what your funds can get you, how can you lessen the expense of your wedding even more?
-Here are seven ways to keep wedding prices down and help you stay on budget!
+Now that you have a better perception of what your funds can get you, how can you lessen the wedding costs even more?
+Here are seven ways to keep wedding costs down and help you stay on budget!

 1. Limit Your Guest List

 Less is sometimes more!
 You may feel excited to keep your guest list long just like a royal wedding but remember: Every guest is an expense.
 It seems hard, but it is a reality, you guys!
 With each addition to your guest list, you are only driving up the cost of your wedding.

 To save money, you may want to host a smaller, more private event.
 If you and your fiancé don’t want to prefer more people at your wedding, attempt to cut your guest list by 20%, and another 20% on top of that.
 Or invite more guests to the wedding ceremony and host a small reception with your loved ones and friends.

 2. Host The Reception At Home Or Outside

 The venue eats up the largest chunk almost half of the wedding budget.
 Why not save money by using your house, a public park or a parent’s home as the backdrop?
 An outdoor reception and ceremony in a spot with personal meaning eliminate the need for an elaborate, and over-the-top venue.